facebookresearch/audiocraft/MODEL_CARD.md

 **License** Code is released under MIT, model weights are released under CC-BY-NC 4.0.

-**Where to send questions or comments about the model:** Questions and comments about MusicGen can be sent via the [Github repository](https://github.com/facebookresearch/audiocraft) of the project, or by opening an issue.
+**Where to send questions or comments about the model:** Questions and comments about MusicGen can be sent via the [GitHub repository](https://github.com/facebookresearch/audiocraft) of the project, or by opening an issue.

 ## Intended use
 **Primary intended use:** The primary use of MusicGen is research on AI-based music generation, including: